awesomo4000/zig-xlsxwriter/README.md

   They are all formatted as zig-{example}.xlsx .
 - The source code for libxlsxwriter is in the $HOME/src/libxlsxwriter/ directory.
 - Try to avoid using [*c] , for null terminated C strings, prefer [:0]const u8 instead of [*c]const u8
+- For examples that read a file at runtime, to test the functionality, we're using zig's @embedFile to put the file in the binary, then extracting it to a temp directory which gets cleaned up.
+This way runtime testing of examples won't fail if they are run outside of the directory where the original test file is located.

 ### Verifying Examples